Cryptospore: Wall ultrastructure

 The walls of cryptospores consist of many lamellae (thin sheets).
 Liverworts, thought to be the most primitive land plants, also have this spore wall morphology.

 Chemical composition

 (Some) cryptospores are composed of sporopollenin and have the same chemical makeup as co-occurring trilete spores.

 Other information

 Recently, fossils of plant sporangia have been found in Oman with cryptospores showing concentric lamellae in their walls, similar to liverworts.
-The earliest known cryptospores are from Middle Ordovician (Dapingian) strata of Argentina.
+The earliest known cryptospores are from Middle Cambrian.
 Spores from the Lindegård Mudstone (late Katian–early Hirnantian) represent the earliest record of early land plant spores from Sweden and possibly also from Baltica and implies that land plants had migrated to the palaeocontinent Baltica by at least the Late Ordovician.
 This discovery reinforces the earlier suggestion that the migration of land plants from northern Gondwana to Baltica in the Late Ordovician was facilitated by the northward migration of Avalonia, which is evidenced by the co-occurrence of reworked, Early–Middle Ordovician acritarchs, possibly suggesting an Avalonian provenance in a foreland basin system.